gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 In short, it doesn’t make any difference.
 You need to learn something new anyway.

-Furthermore, <Outlink href="https://blogs.unity3d.com/kr/2017/08/11/unityscripts-long-ride-off-into-the-sunset/">Unity team decided to deprecate Unity JavaScript in 2017.</Outlink> So, don’t ride on a sinking ship.
+Furthermore, [Unity team decided to deprecate Unity JavaScript in 2017.](https://blogs.unity3d.com/kr/2017/08/11/unityscripts-long-ride-off-into-the-sunset/) So, don’t ride on a sinking ship.

 Frankly speaking, C# is not a piece of cake for JavaScript developers.
 They’re really different.